 Social Development's revenue budget decreases by 36.8% to R2.2 million due to reduced EPWP grant allocation.
-The expenditure budget increases by 5.1% to R208.5 million.
+The expenditure budget decreases by 0.4% to R197.5 million.
+The decrease is mainly due to the centralization of communication, legal fees, grass cutting and security services.
 Below is a highlight of programmes that are within the budget: